Typical Home Repair and Decorating Costs After Buying a New Home

 cost_repair_decor_after_move-in_Judi Wright_teamYou have finally sealed the deal on your dream house.
 Congratulations!
 Now, on to the Home Repair and Decorating Costs.

-Everything should be smooth sailing from this point onwards, right?
+Everything should be smooth sailing from this point onwards.
 For many new home buyers, the home repair and decorating costs associated with the move can be quite a surprise.
 If you are buying an existing home, there may be small repairs or modifications needed.
-And most new home buyers want to add their own style of décor to make the home feel like home.
+Most new home buyers also want to add their own style of décor to make the home feel like home.

 We understand that buying a new home is one of the most important (and expensive) financial transactions you will ever make.
 Many home buyers focus most of their financial attention on the list price and transaction costs to get into their new home.
 But what about costs after you close?